flyinghyrax/rm-drivelist-plugin/README.md

 #### Options
 * `ErrorString` - the plugin returns this string on error or before the drive list is populated.
+* `FinishAction` - bang(s) to be executed when the plugin finishes enumerating connected drives.

 Types of drives to include in the list.
 Set to 1 to include, or 0 to exclude.  `Fixed`, `Removable`, and `Network` are included by default.